Foot pain

 • Red streaks leading from the sore area.

-• Pus draining from a place on the foot.
+• Pus draining from a place on your foot.

 • A fever.

-• Your child has bruises from an injury that last longer than 2 weeks.
+• You have bruises from an injury that last longer than 2 weeks.

 ©2011-2025 Healthwise, Incorporated